gonebusy/gonebusy-php-client/README.md

 Unit tests in this SDK can be run using PHPUnit.

 1. First install the dependencies using composer including the `require-dev` dependencies.
-2. Run `vendor\bin\phpunit --verbose` from commandline to execute tests.
+2. Run `vendor\bin\phpunit --verbose` from command line to execute tests.
 If you have installed PHPUnit globally, run tests using `phpunit --verbose` instead.

-You can change the PHPUnit test configuration in the `phpunit.xml` file.
+> TODO: You can change the PHPUnit test configuration in the `phpunit.xml` file.

 ## Initialization

-### Authentication and
+### Authentication
 In order to setup authentication and initialization of the API client, you need the following information.

 | Parameter | Description |